James Scott (boxer): Arrest for murder and armed robbery

 Scott's version of events varies based on the source.
-In one account, he let Spinks borrow the car, and that Spinks partnered with someone from Newark with the nickname "Black Jack", whom Scott stated that he resembled.
+In one account, he stated that he let Spinks borrow the car, and that Spinks partnered with someone from Newark with the nickname "Black Jack", whom Scott stated that he resembled.
 He also alleged that Newark police were conspiring against him.
-In another account, Scott claimed he was taking the fall for the robbery for a friend and refused to talk about who borrowed his car, saying, "[t]errible things happen to stool pigeons," referencing informants.
+In another account, Scott claimed he was taking the fall for the robbery for a friend and refused to talk about who borrowed his car, saying, "[t]errible things happen to stool pigeons" (informants).
 Spinks was killed in an armed robbery one month later, before he could speak to police about Russ' death.
 Skinner stated that while "Black Jack" and Scott did look alike, he identified differences in their appearances and identified Scott as the man who beat him.

 In March 1976, Scott was found guilty of armed robbery, but the jury was hung on the murder charge.
 As Scott was a repeat offender, judge Ralph L. Fusco sentenced him to 30 to 40 years in prison.
 Initially imprisoned at Trenton, he was transferred to Rahway State Prison on May 27, 1977.
 He was assigned the inmate number 57735.